dfox/graybox-testing.org/specifications/index.md

 * A note with the name "my-note" exists and contains the content "This is my note"

-As you can see, the specification is very simple and lightweight, and contains enough information to implement the functionality and also write a test for it.
-There will be other artifacts required for actually implementing a feature like this, for example designs for the user interface, but this is the minimal information needed.
+The specification is very simple and lightweight, and contains enough information to both implement the functionality and write a test for it.
+There will be other artifacts needed to implement a feature like this, for example designs for the user interface, but this format provides the minimal information.